 Understanding pricing structures and other aspects of Mobile Device Management (MDM) software is necessary to make wise decisions.
-Depending on the pricing structure, mobile device management products can range in price.
+Pricing models vary significantly some vendors charge per device, others per user, and a few bundle MDM into broader platform subscriptions.

 See how Mobile Device Management pricing is structured and compare MDM products.